gokrazy/gokrazy/website/content/development/non-go.markdown

 here **will not be automatically updated** by gokrazy and hence poses a security risk.
 Use these techniques only for prototyping.

-## Go software not written for gokrazy: node-exporter

-The Prometheus node-exporter doesn’t use cgo and needs no command-line parameters, configuration files or other assets can be added to the <code>gokr-packer</code> command line.

 ## Go software not written for gokrazy: Grafana

 It would not suffice to add Grafana to your <code>gokr-packer</code>
 command, as the resulting Grafana binary requires assets, supports plugins, keeps state, etc.

 Hence, you need to manually install Grafana into a directory underneath <code>/perm</code>.
 A convenient way to do that is to use <a href="https://github.com/gokrazy/breakglass">breakglass</a>